7 Secrets to Healing from Emotional Neglect

 • You feel like your needs don’t matter

 These signs can feel confusing.
 Many people blame themselves or feel weak for having these struggles.
 But these are not personal flaws.
 They are common effects of emotional neglect.
+They may also stem from past abuse, abandonment trauma, or toxic family dynamics that created unhealthy belief systems about your self-worth.

 Secret #2: Allow Yourself to Feel